 WMS hosts several parent nights during each school year to ensure that parents fully understand the classroom methods and can effectively communicate with their child and their child’s teacher.
 These meetings are designed to help parents understand the concepts and philosophy of the child’s work and the Montessori Method.
 We provide childcare for these meetings whenever possible.

 Collaboration is central to all Wheaton Montessori School goals.
 It is also imperative to the success of the school and our efforts to maintain affordable tuition.
 We are a small, non-profit school with a strong emphasis on community.
 Participation in WMS projects allows you to interact with other parents and experience the community firsthand.
 It also provides an example to the children of how we can contribute to our community.
 Whether the task is painting a classroom or helping decorate for a holiday, you leave a mark on the environment that positively impacts both your own child’s experiences as well as those of his current and future classmates.

-Volunteer opportunities for families are published in the newsletters.
 Volunteers extraordinaire include grandparents, parents, and friends who wish to help.

 Conferences are scheduled twice a year to give parents the opportunity to discuss the development of their child.
 These conferences are conducted by the teachers and involve samples of the child’s work and discussion of the curriculum appropriate for your child.

 In addition to scheduled conferences, teachers have time built into their teaching schedule to return phone calls or have informal conferences about your child as the need arises.

 Observation is an excellent way to gain a better understanding of your school and your child’s development.
 Each parent is encouraged to observe in their child’s classroom.
 To watch the children’s interaction with the materials, other children, and the teachers.

 Observation can usually be scheduled at any time after the first six weeks of school and must be scheduled with the school office.
 Observations close at the end of April and there are periodic times during the school year that are unavailable.